taylordavids1021/DWA1_GitHub/README.md

  AND the counter value is 10
  WHEN I click on the "Reset" button
  THEN the counter value should change to 0
- AND a confirmation message should be displayed that the counter has been reset
+ AND a confirmation message should be displayed that the counter has been reset# DWA

+# DWA11

+For this challenge, you will be required to use the two supplied video lessons as a reference to create your own implementation of a Redux-inspired store to manage the state of a basic counting Tally App.
+Note that you are not required to render any HTML to the screen, but instead should add subscriptions that merely log the new state to the console if it changes.